CLARIAH/vocabulary-recommender/README.md

 In the configuration file, a default endpoint can be set using the key name of the endpoint, and endpoints can be specified, providing the endpoints key **name**, with the key **url** and the key **type** of the endpoint.

+To specify the endpoint(s) that is used, add the -e flag and the endpoint name to the input command:

+`yarn recommend -t person -c class -e otherkey`

+When no endpoint is specified the default endpoint is used automatically.
+When the amount of endpoint is less than the amount of search terms the default endpoint is used for the rest of the search terms.

+`yarn recommend -t person -c class` -> `defaultkey` is queried.
+`yarn recommend -t person knows -c class property -e otherkey` -> `otherkey` is queried for the search term 'person'. `defaultkey` is used for the search term 'knows'.

 **SPARQL Query Configuration:**
 When using SPARQL endpoints two default SPARQL queries can be assigned to retrieve classes or properties, the **defaultQueryClass** and the **defaultQueryProperty**.
 For SPARQL endpoints, it is also possible to specify specific configured SPARQL queries under the **queryClass** and **queryProperty** keys.
 The query corresponding to the set category (**class** / **property**) is selected automatically according to the configuration.
 The SPARQL queries should be stored in a rq-file and should contain the searchterm `${term}` in the following format: